lepture/authlib/docs/client/flask.rst

 -------------

 Authlib Flask OAuth registry can load the configuration from Flask ``app.config`` automatically.
-Every key value pair in ``.register`` can be omit.
+Every key value pair in ``.register`` can be omitted.
 They can be configured in your Flask App configuration.
-Config key is formatted with ``{name}_{key}`` in uppercase, e.g.
+Config keys are formatted as ``{name}_{key}`` in uppercase, e.g.

 ========================== ================================